johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ## Transcriptome assembly ##

-The Illumina reads were filtered using the program [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (<a href="http://dx.doi.org/10.1093/nar/gks540">Lohse et al. 2012</a>) to remove Ilumina adapter sequences and filter out bases with quality scores less than ??.
+The Illumina reads were filtered using the program [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (Lohse, Bolger, Nagel, Fernie, Lunn, Stitt, and Usadel, 2012) to remove Ilumina adapter sequences, trim bases with PHRED quality scores less than 15 in a 4 bp sliding window and remove final trimmed sequences with length less than 36 bp.
+The code used was

 ~~~
-TRIMMOMATIC CODE
+java -jar trimmomatic-0.30.jar PE -threads 40 -phred33 -trimlog trimmomatic.log sample.R1.fastq sample.R2.fastq sample.R1.trimmed.paired.fastq sample.R1.trimmed.unpaired.fastq sample.R2.trimmed.paired.fastq sample.R2.trimmed.unpaired.fastq ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36
 ~~~

-This filtering yielded...
+where "sample" was replaced by each sample.
+This filtering yielded 339,845,787 properly paired reads and 16,860,885 unpaired reads.

-These reads were combined and used in *de novo* transcriptome assembly using the program [Trinity](http://trinityrnaseq.sourceforge.net/) (<a href="http://dx.doi.org/10.1038/nbt.1883">Grabherr et al. 2011</a>).
-Note that this required ???
-GB RAM and ??? hours run-time and was run on the [Vermont Genetics Network](http://vgn.uvm.edu/) computing cluster.
+Properly paired and unpaired reads passing the Trimmomatic filter were combined and used in de novo transcriptome assembly using the program [Trinity](http://trinityrnaseq.sourceforge.net/) (Grabherr, Haas, Yassour, Levin, Thompson, Amit, Adiconis, Fan, Raychowdhury, Zeng, Chen, Mauceli, Hacohen, Gnirke, Rhind, di
+Palma, Birren, Nusbaum, Lindblad-Toh, Friedman, and Regev, 2011).
+Unpaired reads resulting from Trimmomatic were concatenated to the set of left (R1) reads per Trinity usage documentation.
+Assembly on a single 40 CPU machine with 1TB of memory required 20 hours of compute time.

 ~~~
-TRINITY CODE
+Trinity.pl --seqType=fq --JM=90G —left=all.R1.trimmed.fastq —right=all.R2.trimmed.fastq --output=trinity --CPU=40 --inchworm_cpu=40 --bflyCPU=5
 ~~~

 This assembly contained 100,381 unique components (roughly genes) in 126,172 total transcripts (Table 1).

-As we were assembling two divergent colonies into a single transcriptome, we suspected that this assembly would be susceptible to known problems of errors during assembly (e.g. chimeric transcripts that are fusions of two transcripts) and redundancy (<a href="http://dx.doi.org/10.1186/1471-2164-14-328">Yang & Smith, 2013</a>).
+As we were assembling two divergent colonies into a single transcriptome, we suspected that this assembly would be susceptible to known problems of errors during assembly (e.g. chimeric transcripts that are fusions of two transcripts) and redundancy (Yang and Smith, 2013).
 To account for this, we performed two post-assembly processing steps.

-First, we ran the program [cap3](http://seq.cs.iastate.edu/) (<a href="http://dx.doi.org/10.1101/gr.9.9.868">Huang, 1999</a>) setting the maximum gap length and band expansion size to 50 `-f 50 -a 50`, no end clipping as the reads were already filtered `k 0`, requiring 90% identity for assembly, and a minimum overlap length of 100 bp `-o 100`.
+First, we ran the program [cap3](http://seq.cs.iastate.edu/) (Huang, 1999) setting the maximum gap length and band expansion size to 50 `-f 50 -a 50`, no end clipping as the reads were already filtered `k 0`, requiring 90% identity for assembly, and a minimum overlap length of 100 bp `-o 100`.
 The percent identity threshold of 90% was chosen to liberally collapse orthologous contigs from the two colonies that may have been assembled separately.

     cap3 Trinity.fasta -f 50 -a 50 -k 0 -p 90 -o 100 > Trinity_cap3.out